scottie-l/reading-notes/reading-notes-401/class-24/class-24.md

 # Notes - Day 24

-<a href = "https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-30/resources/Hashtables.html">Intro to Hash Tables</a>
+### <a href = "https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-30/resources/Hashtables.html">Intro to Hash Tables</a>

 **Terminology:**

-- *Hash:* - A hash is the result of some algorithm taking an incoming string and converting it into a value that could be used for either security or some other purpose.
+- <u>*Hash:*</u> - A hash is the result of some algorithm taking an incoming string and converting it into a value that could be used for either security or some other purpose.
 In the case of a hashtable, it is used to determine the index of the array.
-- *Buckets:* - A bucket is what is contained in each index of the array of the hashtable.
+- <u>*Buckets:*</u> - A bucket is what is contained in each index of the array of the hashtable.
 Each index is a bucket.
 An index could potentially contain multiple key/value pairs if a collision occurs.
-- *Collisions:* - A collision is what happens when more than one key gets hashed to the same location of the hashtable.
+- <u>*Collisions:*</u> - A collision is what happens when more than one key gets hashed to the same location of the hashtable.

 Why do we use them?